ArnuelGM/do/README.md

     // Object config (OPTIONAL)
     {
         // Css class to set in the html element that represents an item (main element).
 This a `<div>` element.
+        // can pass an Array<string>
         'itemClass': 'item', // default

         // Css class to set in main element when is completed.
+        // can pass an Array<string>
         'completedItemClass': 'item-completed', // default

         // Css class to set in main element before delete.
+        // can pass an Array<string>
         'deletedItemClass': 'item-deleted', // default

         // Time in miliseconds to wait before delete the item.
         'deleteDelay': 0, // default

         // Css class to set to main element checkbox.
 This is a `<input type=checkbox>` element.
+        // can pass an Array<string>
         'checkItemClass': 'item__check', // default

         // Css class to set to main element content.
 This is a `<p>` element.
+        // can pass an Array<string>
         'contentItemClass': 'item__content', // default

         // Css class to set to main element delete button, This is a `<a>` element.
+        // can pass an Array<string>
         'deleteItemButtonClass': 'item__delete', // default

         // Text to set to main element delete button.
         'deleteItemButtonText': 'Delete', // default

+        // Html content to set to main element delete button.
+This will replace 'deleteItemButtonText' 'deleteItemButtonHtml': '', // default

         // It should to add new items to 'start' or 'end' of list.
         'direction': 'start', // default